Bosque School: Curriculum

 When students enter middle school (6th–8th grades) at Bosque, they take a full schedule of required courses including English, Spanish, Math, Social Studies, Science, fine art, performing art, service learning, and physical education.
-As students enter the upper school (9th–12th grades), they are required to take four years of English, four years of History, three-four years of science, three-four years of math, two years of Spanish, two years of Latin, two years of performing or fine art, four years of service learning, and two years of physical education or equivalent interscholastic athletics.
+As students enter the upper school (9th–12th grades), they are required to take four years of English, four years of History, three-four years of science, three-four years of math, two years of Spanish, two years of performing or fine art, four years of service learning, and two years of physical education or equivalent interscholastic athletics.
 Upper School students are also required to take a college seminar course and complete a college level year long senior thesis.

 College Matriculation

 Since its first graduating class in 2001, one-hundred percent of all Bosque students have matriculated to college receiving, on average, $12,000 in merit scholarships.
 Bosque alumni are currently attending colleges and universities across the United States and abroad.
-Of the school's 60 graduating seniors in the class of 2019, students matriculated to over 30 schools, including: Stanford University, the University of Chicago, Pomona College, Northwestern University, University of California, Berkeley, Barnard College, Bryn Mawr College, Rice University, Georgetown University and Washington University in St. Louis.
+Of the school's 60 graduating seniors in the class of 2019, students matriculated to over 30 schools, including: Stanford University, the University of Chicago, Pomona College, Bob Jones University, Northwestern University, University of California, Berkeley, Barnard College, Bryn Mawr College, Rice University, Georgetown University and Washington University in St. Louis.

-Bosque Ecosystem Monitoring Program(BEMP)
+Bosque Ecosystem Monitoring Program (BEMP)

-Given its location in a vast environmental ecosystem, Bosque students are leaders in becoming good stewards of the land.
-The Black Institute for Environmental Studies at Bosque School builds connections between students, community, and the Rio Grande and its riverside forest and watershed through research, education and action.
-The Black Institute programs include; the Bosque Ecosystem Monitoring Program (BEMP), The Cebrin Goodman Youth Leadership and the Environment Project, citizen science, and wildlife conservation.
-These environmental projects involved over 6,000 students and teachers from Bosque School and other private, public, pueblo and home schools.
+Given its location in a vast environmental ecosystem, the school focusses on land stewardship through its Black Institute for Environmental Studies Programs include: the Bosque Ecosystem Monitoring Program (BEMP), The Cebrin Goodman Youth Leadership and the Environment Project, citizen science, and wildlife conservation.